tum-pbs/pbdl-book/supervised.md

 Nonetheless, replacing complex and expensive solvers with fast, learned approximations is a very attractive and interesting direction.

-An important decision to make at this stage is what neural network architecture to choose.
+An important decision to make at this stage is which neural network architecture to choose.